6. RewriteRule Flags¶

 RewriteRule !\. - [H=application/x-httpd-php]

-- will match any request that does
+The regular expression above - !\. - will match any request that does

 not contain the literal . character.

 This can be also used to force the handler based on some conditions.
-For example, the following snippet used in per-server context allows .php files to be displayed by mod_php if they are requested with the .phps extension:
+For

 RewriteRule ^(/source/.+\.php)s$ $1 [H=application/x-httpd-php-source]

-The regular expression above - ^(/source/.+\.php)s$
+The regular expression above - ^(/source/.+\.php)s$ - will match any

-followed by 1 or n characters
+request that starts with /source/ followed by 1 or n characters

-literally.
-The backreference $1
+followed by .phps literally.
+The backreference $1 refers to the

-L - last
+6.13.
+L - last¶

-flag causes mod_rewrite to stop processing the rule set.
+The [L] flag causes mod_rewrite to stop processing the rule set.
 In

 most contexts, this means that if the rule matches, no further rules